Ranikhet: Tourism

 The Ranikhet Cantonment area is home to several tourist places.
 The KRC Museum, maintained by the Kumaon Regiment of the Indian Army, has a collection of pictures and aretfacts, mainly focusing on the contributions of the Regiment during the World wars, Sino-Indian War, Indo-Pakistani wars of 1965 & 1971, the Kargil war and Operation Pawan.
 It has on display the various weapons captured, flags of enemies captured by the army and a LTTE boat captured during Operation Pawan.
-The meuseum also showcases medals and uniforms of the soldiers and stories of the First and the Second Param Vir Chakra winners, and all the Army Generals who belonged to the Kumaon Regiment.
+The museum also showcases medals and uniforms of the soldiers and stories of the First and the Second Param Vir Chakra winners, and all the Army Generals who belonged to the Kumaon Regiment.
 Other tourist places in the cantonment include the Ashiyana Park, which was specially designed & developed for children.
 The Mankameshwar Temple, constructed and maintained by the Kumaon regiment, is located in the middle of the cantonment.
 Opposite the temple is a Gurudwara and a Shawl factory.
 The Rani Jheel, located near Nar Singh Stadium, is a man-made lake, where tourists can enjoy boat rides.
 St. Bridget's Church is an old church in Ranikhet town.

 The Ranikhet Golf Course, located at Upat Kalika is one of the highest golf courses of Asia.
 It is situated at a distance of 5 km from main Ranikhet City.
 Ranikhet Golf Course is a 9-hole course making it one of the prime attractions of Ranikhet.
 The green meadow of the golf course at such high altitude is awe-inspiring.
 The golf club provides membership plans for outsiders as well.